jnk-cons/easy-rscp/docu/docs/getting-started/hello-world.md

 | rscpPassword   | Encryption password.
 This value is configured directly at the home power plant and must be identical here |

 ## Create Service Builder
 The access itself is done via one of the services.
 Here in the example we use the `InfoService`.
-The easiest way to create it is to use the `InfoServiceBuilder()` class:
+The easiest way to create it is to use the `InfoServiceBuilder()` class.
+In TypeScript you can easily create a service if you have created an RSCP connection:

 === "Kotlin"
     ```kotlin